-e.
-A TMDL-related NEL exceedance occurs on the second, and each subsequent, analytical result for samples taken from any and all discharge location(s) within the same drainage area, during the same reporting year and taken in accordance with Attachment D or E Section III.D.3, that is above the concentration set forth in the applicable NEL.
-Upon exceedance of the applicable NEL, the Responsible Discharger shall comply with the Water Quality Based Corrective Actions in Section VI.R of this General Permit’s Order.
-An NEL exceedance is a violation of this General Permit and is subject to mandatory minimum penalties.
+I.D.4.e.
+A TMDL-related numeric effluent limitation exceedance occurs on the second, and each subsequent, analytical result for samples taken from any and all discharge location(s) within the same drainage area, during the same reporting year and taken in accordance with Attachment D or E Section III.D.3, that is above the concentration set forth in the applicable numeric effluent limitation.
+Upon exceedance of the applicable numeric effluent limitation, the Responsible Discharger shall comply with the Water Quality Based Corrective Actions in Section VI.R of this General Permit’s Order.
+A numeric effluent limitation exceedance is a violation of this General Permit and is subject to mandatory minimum penalties.

-The Regional Water Boards may assign additional monitoring, reporting, and BMP requirements upon obtaining site-specific information, including information about exceedances of the NEL(s).
+I.D.4.f.
+The Regional Water Boards may assign additional monitoring, reporting, and BMP requirements upon obtaining site-specific information, including information about exceedances of the numeric effluent limitation(s).

-E. Sediment TMDL Implementation Requirements
+I.E. Sediment TMDL Implementation Requirements

-1. Compliance with this General Permit
+I.E.1.
+Compliance with this General Permit

-a.All Responsible Dischargers for the Sediment TMDLs listed in Table H-2 are to comply with the requirements of this General Permit.
+All Responsible Dischargers for the Sediment TMDLs listed in Table H-2 are to comply with the requirements of this General Permit.
 Compliance with the requirements of this General Permit is consistent with the requirements and assumptions of the Sediment TMDLs, unless specified below.

-2. Erosion and Sediment Control BMPs and RUSLE2 Modeling
+I.E.2.
+Erosion and Sediment Control BMPs and RUSLE2 Modeling

-a.
+I.E.2.a.
 A Responsible Discharger assigned a mass-based sediment waste load allocation for sediment shall address the TMDL through the following in addition to complying with this General Permit:

-i.
-Comply with the site-specific erosion and sediment control, post-construction, and all other requirements in this General Permit;
+I.E.2.a.i.
+Comply with the site-specific erosion and sediment control, post-construction, and all other requirements in this General Permit; and,

-ii.
+I.E.2.a.ii.
 Use RUSLE2 modeling to calculate the predicted soil losses and sediment delivery rates when selecting temporary BMPs and controls to be applied during each phase of the project.
 The RUSLE2 modeling included in the SWPPP shall include:

-1. Appropriate climatic variables, soil types, and slope topography for the area disturbed; and
+1. Appropriate climatic variables, soil types, and slope topography for the area disturbed; and,

 2. Calculated soil loss and sediment delivery rates for the selected BMPs and controls equal to, or less than, the soil loss and sediment delivery rates for pre-construction conditions during each phase of the construction project.

-iii.
+I.E.2.a.iii.
 A Responsible Discharger that is assigned a mass-based sediment waste load allocation of zero (0), shall install erosion and sediment controls that will result in predicted erosion rates that are as protective as pre-construction conditions (e.g., undisturbed vegetation for the area).
 The calculated RUSLE2 soil loss and sediment delivery rates for the selected BMPs and controls shall be equal to, or less than, the soil loss and sediment delivery rates for pre-construction conditions during each phase of the construction project.

-iv.
+I.E.2.a.iv.
 A Responsible Discharger that is assigned a site-specific mass-based sediment waste load allocation, shall install erosion and sediment controls that will result in predicted erosion rates that are equal to or less than the site-specific allocation for sediment loading.
 The calculated RUSLE2 soil loss and sediment delivery rates for the selected BMPs and controls shall be equal to, or less than, the site-specific mass-based sediment waste load allocation.
 The Responsible Discharger is required to calculate their site-specific mass-based sediment waste load allocation by multiplying the construction site’s area by the water body’s applicable load allocation, provided in Table H-3.

-Table H-3: TMDL Watersheds with Site-specific Mass-based Sediment WLAs
+Table H-3: TMDL Watersheds with Site-Specific Mass-Based Sediment Waste Load Allocations